Lawrenceville Arts Commission (LAC)

 The Lawrenceville Arts Commission was organized in 2019 and launched in 2020 to promote the expansion, education, and enhancement of public art in the City of Lawrenceville.
 The LAC’s mission is to emphasize the role of the arts in the cultural enrichment and aesthetic quality of the City’s physical environment, the mental wellbeing of the City’s residents, and the community heritage, character, and identity of the City as a livable, sustainable, vibrant hub for the arts and artists.
 For more information, contact us at [email protected].

 The City of Lawrenceville and the Lawrenceville Arts Commission released their first arts improvement projects in the downtown area and newly adopted logo.
-The projects include final designs for an alleyway renovation on the square and two Depot District signs to be installed on Perry and North Clayton Streets to limit the entry of large commercial vehicles into the downtown area.
+The projects include renovations of an alley way on the square which led to the creation of Shoe Horn Alley - a pathway of twinkling lights and gas lanterns connecting Perry Street to public parking.
+Additional projects include two Depot District signs to be installed on Perry and North Clayton Streets to limit the entry of large commercial vehicles into the downtown area.
+Construction of the sign will begin in mid 2022.
 Read more here.

 Meetings are held at 6:00 pm on the 2nd Tuesday of each month in the GWMA Large Conference Room on the 3rd floor of Lawrenceville’s City Hall, located at 70 S. Clayton Street, Lawrenceville, GA 30046, and are open to the public.